-Solano Community College publishes a general Catalog yearly, a Schedule of Classes prior to each semester (fall, spring, summer); a Community Services Bulletin, Vistas, twice a year (fall, spring); and a variety of brochures on specific areas of study and student services.
-Students publish a bi-monthly bulletin, the ASSC Newsletter, and a campus newspaper, The Tempest.
+Solano Community College publishes a general Catalog yearly, a Schedule of Classes prior to each semester (fall, spring, summer); and a variety of brochures on specific areas of study and student services.
+Students publish a bi-monthly bulletin, and the ASSC Newsletter.
 The College also maintains a web site with current information on classes, policies, programs and services: www.solano.edu.

-SAFETY FOR THE COLLEGE COMMUNITY
+SAFETY FOR THE COLLEGE COMMUNITY The following information is published in accordance with Public Law 101.542 (§201), as amended by Public

-The following information is published in accordance with Public Law 101.542 (§201), as amended by Public Law 102.26, the Crime Awareness and Campus Security Act of 1990.
+Law 102.26, the Crime Awareness and Campus Security Act of 1990.

-Crime Reporting Procedures: No community, or campus can be totally risk-free in today's society.
+Crime Reporting Procedures: No community or campus can be totally risk-free in today's society.
 Students, faculty, staff, and visitors are partners in creating an atmosphere that is safe and conducive to learning.